 “Naw.
 They was having too much fun to be critical.”

 “Nobody noticed, so you covered yourself.
 Just accept that no one listens to the bassist.
 No glory there.”

 “All guitarists want to be rock stars, my definition of an asshole.”

 “Why do I feel so sad suddenly.
 Our gig went great until the cops came,” Jim states.

-“No better way to end, with the fans wanting more.”
+“No better way to end it, with the fans wanting more.”

 “Just, suddenly I felt so sad, as if I’d died.”